August 12, 2012

 - Battles are lost on details, so make sure everything works (don’t use new kit).

 - Practise, practice, practice.
-I recently had breakfast with an SAS guy who’s whole summer was taking up wearing a gas mask and running through doors firing his MP5.
+I recently had breakfast with a SAS guy whose whole summer was taking up wearing a gas mask and running through doors firing his MP5.
 How slick are your belays?
 How quickly can you get the second into the lead?
-If you waste 3 minutes on a 19 pitch route that adds up to almost a hour, and most people will waste far more.
+If you waste 3 minutes on a 19 pitch route that adds up to almost an hour, and most people will waste far more.

 - Don’t fry.

 - Don’t wish you were dead due to feet that feel as if they’ve been run over by a steam roller after five pitches.

 On a pure fitness note, it’s obvious that getting lots of climbing in is vital, but again it’s vital to build up the speed (have the read the bit in Cold Wars where I climb with Rolo Garibotti?), so doing 50 VS routes on a Saturday, and 30 HVS routes on a Sunday may be much better than 2 E3’s.

 Beyond pure climbing fitness you can try and hit your overall fitness by hitting the gym 6 days a week for less than an hour (good luck time training) and doing (alternating):

 - 30km Stationary Bike in high cadence (100+)

 Throw in some press-ups, planks and pull-ups each evening, and you’ll soon feel pretty invincible!